ucd-nlmsc-teamproject/Type-on-Strap/_posts/2018-07-24-Interim Evaluation Report.md

   1.
     1. 1.3Selected Subjects (100 words)

-**Who will you use as subjects in your experiment.
-Why are these a representative sample?
-How will you source these subjects?
-How many subjects do you need? …**
+**Who will you use as subjects in your experiment?

 For this experiment, we will have six users.
 We will randomly assign these users into two groups of three